ccifuentesr/CARMENES-IX/README.md

 # CARMENES input catalogue of M dwarfs IX.
 Multiplicity from close spectroscopic binaries to ultrawide systems

-> This repository contains the pieces of code necessary to produce all figures, tables and models in this volume of the series.

 The *CARMENES input catalogue of M dwarfs* series contains: